NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 # Getting Started with RAPIDS and Kubernetes

-This guide will run through how to set up the RAPIDS Accelerator for Apache Spark in Kubernetes Cluster.
+This guide will run through how to set up the RAPIDS Accelerator for Apache Spark in a Kubernetes cluster.
 At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs in Kubernetes Cluster.